wherobots/GeoTorchAI/README.md

-# GeoTorch
+# GeoTorch: A Spatiotemporal Deep Learning Framework

-A Spatiotemporal Deep Learning Framework
+GeoTorch is a python library on top of PyTorch and Apache Sedona.

 ## GeoTorch Modules
-GeoTorch is a python library on top of PyTorch and Apache Sedona.
-It contains various modules for data preprocessing, ready-to-use raster and grid datasets, and neural network models.:
+GeoTorch contains various modules for data preprocessing, ready-to-use raster and grid datasets, and neural network models:

 * Datasets: Conatins processed popular datasets for raster data models and grid based spatio-temporal models.
 Datasets are available as ready-to-use PyTorch datasets.
 * Models: PyTorch wrapper for popular raster data models and grid based spatio-temporal models.